skaji/Pod-Perl6doc/README.md

 Pod::Perl6doc is perldoc for Perl6.

-We already has `p6doc` command in perl6.
+We already have `p6doc` command in perl6.
 Why do you use `perl6doc`?

-  * perl6doc renders documentatin in colors.
+  * perl6doc renders documentation in colors.

   * perl6doc caches rendered documentations in `~/.perl6doc `, because perl6's parsing pods is too slow.